Hyundai Pavise

 The Hyundai Pavise (hangul:현대 파비스) is a truck produced by the South Korean manufacturer Hyundai.

 History

 The Pavise was announced on August 29, 2019, in South Korea.

 The Pavise is the successor to the Mega Truck and can carry 5.5 tons.
-The Pavis is equipped with a 5.9L diesel engine with a maximum output of 280 PS and a maximum torque of 95 kgm or a 6.8L diesel engine with a maximum output of 325 PS and a maximum torque of 120 kgm.
+The Pavise is equipped with a 5.9L diesel engine with a maximum output of 280 PS and a maximum torque of 95 kgm or a 6.8L diesel engine with a maximum output of 325 PS and a maximum torque of 120 kgm.
 The combined transmission is a ZF 12-speed AMT.